Disqualification & Misrepresentation Standard

 English Breakfast Standard

-A breakfast is also disqualified where non-traditional ingredients, formats, or substitutions are used in a way that conflicts with definitions set out in the Reference Guide, while retaining the English breakfast name.
-Variations, adaptations, and creative interpretations may be valid in themselves, but they must be accurately named and must not be represented as meeting standards they do not satisfy.
+A breakfast is also disqualified where non-traditional ingredients or formats are used in a way that conflicts with our established definitions.
+While creative interpretations and modern adaptations can be valid meals in their own right, they must be accurately named.
+They cannot be represented as meeting these standards if they rely on substitutions that shift the breakfast away from its recognised English form.